HyperviewHQ/hyperview_docs/documentation/product/document-management/index.md

 To update a document's access policy:

-1. Go to *Assets → Documents → Edit → Access Control*.
+1. Go to *Documents → Edit → Access Control*.
 2. Select the intended access policy from the dropdown → Save.
 3. Click Save to confirm.
 A success message will appear.